openebs/zfs-localpv/README.md

       storage: 4Gi
 ```

 Create a PVC using the storage class created for the ZFS driver.
+Here, the allocated volume size will be rounded off to the nearest Mi or Gi notation, check the [faq](./docs/faq.md#7-why-the-zfs-volume-size-is-different-than-the-reqeusted-size-in-pvc) section for more details.

 #### 3. Check the kubernetes resource is created for the corresponding zfs volume